 - It’s a popular side dish for the holidays.

-Whether it’s for Thanksgiving, Christmas, or a side with turkey tenderloin, this dish is a classic that everyone seems to love. - Very little prep time.
+Whether it’s for Thanksgiving day, Christmas, or a side with turkey tenderloin oven, this easy cornbread dressing recipe is a classic that everyone seems to love. - Very little prep time.

 It only takes an hour, with most of that time spent in the oven.
 Plenty of time to clean up and complete other prep for dinner! - It’s customizable.